bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 ## Cascading Parameters and Cascading Values

 Cascading parameters are properties with the `[CascadingParameter]` attribute.
 There are two variants: **named** and **unnamed** cascading parameters.
-In Blazor, the `<CascadingValue>` component is used to provide values to cascading parameters, which we also do in Razor based tests.
-However, in C# based tests, we need to do it a little differently.
+In Blazor, the `<CascadingValue>` component is used to provide values to cascading parameters, which we also do in Razor-based tests.
+However, in C#-based tests we need to do it a little differently.

 The following examples will pass cascading values to the `<CascadingParams>` component listed below: